ShrimpAndBits/gritcoin/README.md

    * giving - this literal string
    * number of coins - a positive, non-zero integer
    * donor - github username of the donor of the new coins
-   * recipient - github username of the recipient of the new coins
+   * recipient - gritcoin username of the recipient of the new coins
    * note - up to 1024 bytes of optional additional text associated with the milling.
 OK to contain spaces.

+Gritcoin usernames come in two flavors:

+    * github - a Github username.
+Does not start with a '@'.
+    * twitter - a Twitter username.
+Must start with a '@'.

 A simple version of THE COB might look like:

-    milling 10 Alice A wonderful bounty for Alice. giving 3 Alice Bob Bob was nice, he gets some coins. milling 5 Bob An oil strike, but not as large as Alice's. giving Bob 8 Alice Bob's wallet is empty, but his heart is full.
+    milling 10 Alice A wonderful bounty for Alice. giving 3 Alice @Bob Bob was nice, he gets some coins. milling 5 @Bob An oil strike, but not as large as Alice's. giving 8 @Bob Alice Bob's wallet is empty, but his heart is full.

 Here are some invalid niblets:

     monkey 14 Alice Bob Monkey?
-    giving 3.4 Bob Alice No fractions!
+    giving 3.4 @Bob Alice No fractions!
     milling 0 Alice No no-ops!
-    milling -46 Bob That's just silly.
+    milling -46 @Bob That's just silly.

 # Making a Transfer #

 Got some Gritcoin?
 Want to feel the pleasure of giving?
-Here's what you gotta do.
+Here's what you gotta do:

 1. Load [THE COB](THECOB.md) in your browser.
 If you don't have a github account, then make one.
 If you do have one, but you ain't logged in, then log in.